 Warneton was a "minor operation" as a preliminary move in the lead up to Third Ypres.
 It was part of a plan to create a 'feint' towards Lille to the east, while the real objective was the Ypres (Ieper) salient.

 Warneton lies to the SE of Messines.
 A month after the success of early June, consolidation began in preparation for the coming offensive - 'Third Ypres'.

-It was therefore the 3rd Division that was tasked to occupy positions near the Warneton line, occupying a dominant ridge-line and was in the hands of the Germans, overlooking the Allied lines.
+Therefore the 3rd Division was tasked to occupy a dominant ridge-line, currently in the hands of the Germans, which overlooked the Allied lines near Warneton.

 They were ably supported by 11th Field Company Engineers and elements of the 3rd Pioneer Battalion.
 Extra posts were put out, the new front line being forward of the original forward trenches which were used as a 'traffic trench' to allow quicker movement in and out of the firing line, wells were dug and the headquarters better protected.
 Many were sited in former German blockhouses, which offered very good protection form artillery fire, but unfortunately they were oriented the wrong way so their utility as field defences was limited.

 It was realised that this area had the potential to be the British forces' best option to secure a key portion of the Warneton line.
 So an attack was planned for 31st July, and the 11th Brigade would lead it.
 The centreline was to be towards a prominent windmill on what was described as "Huns Walk Spur" (1).